-"Cattle are herbivores.
-Simply put, they eat grass and are meant to roam freely in the grass," says Colleen.
-"Most conventional farming, whether they are labelled natural, organic or certified organic, may finish their animals on grain, not grass.
+“Cattle are herbivores.
+Simply put, they eat grass and are meant to roam freely in the grass,” says Colleen.
+“Most conventional farming, whether they are labeled natural, organic or certified organic, may finish their animals on grain, not grass.
 Or they crowd them into feedlots.
-It creates an unhealthy environment for the land and the animals."
+It creates an unhealthy environment for the land and the animals.”

 TK Ranch also raises natural grass-fed lamb, heritage pasture-raised pork and free range chickens.
 Their meat products contain no antibiotics or drugs, added hormones, animal by-products or insecticides.

 “The consumer has every right to find out what they are paying for and this may mean paying a visit to the producer,” Colleen says.

 “We are very proud of the fact we’ve maintained a ranching model that is ethical and humane and that we re involved in every step of the process of getting our products from the field to the consumer.”

 Over the years, Dylan and Colleen have received numerous awards that recognize their commitment to the environment, animal welfare and sustainable agriculture.
 Perhaps their proudest moment came in 2006 when Colleen, Dylan and their four girls were selected to be part of the provincial mission for the Alberta at the Smithsonian Folklife Festival in Washington, D.C.
 “It was indeed an honour to represent Alberta’s farm and ranch families and to share our philosophy of farming,” says Colleen.